granth/titleize/README.md

 The list of "small words" which are not capped comes from the New York Times Manual of Style, plus 'vs' and 'v'.

-If loaded in a Rails environment, it modifies Inflector.titleize.
+If loaded in a Rails environment, it modifies Inflector#titleize.
+By default ActiveSupport calls Inflector#underscore and Inflector#humanize.
+This however can be problematic with words like "iPod", "GPS", and "McArthur".
+To disable this behavior, use the options :underscore => false and :humanize => false.

 Based on TitleCase.pl by John Gruber. http://daringfireball.net/2008/05/title_case